fikunmi-ap/solana-improvement-documents/proposals/restrict-tfm-bidspace.md

 ## Summary

-This proposal makes breaking changes to the RPC API, introduces a fee controller, and defines target Compute Unit (CU) utilization values that are distinct from the maximum CU utilization values to improve the fee-paying and inclusion UX.
+This proposal makes breaking changes to the RPC API, introduces a fee controller, and defines target (per block and per account) Compute Unit (CU) utilization values that are distinct from the maximum CU utilization values to improve the end user fee-paying and inclusion UX.

 Notably, the design of the mechanism is such that there is no additional overhead on voting nodes, and it will always maximize block space utilization.

 ## Motivation

-The vast majority of Solana transactions overpay for inclusion because there is little guidance on how much they need to pay.
+The vast majority of Solana transactions currently overpay for inclusion because there is little guidance on how much they need to pay.
 Another set of transactions never made it on-chain because even though they were willing to pay the price for inclusion, they were unaware of it.
 This is bad UX.
 The UX degrades further during periods of high activity, which sees some users effectively locked out of the chain.
 The primary reason for this phenomenon is that Solana's current fee market implementation is a pure first-price auction (FPA).
 Extensive research and empirical evidence suggest that this mechanism is suboptimal for users; the experience on Solana only further confirms that.

 Unfortunately, research also suggests that FPAs are the only credible static TFM with potentially "byzantine" auctioneers, which means they are inevitable in